kristelfung/bullet-journal/about.md

 edit: true
 image: /images/about.svg
 ---
 Hi people!
-I'm glad you found my site.
-I'm Kristel, a developer from Hong Kong.
+I'm Kristel, a web developer from Hong Kong.
 I am currently 18 years old, and I just graduated from Hong Kong International School.
-I am majoring in computer science at NYU's Tandon School of Engineering, hopefully graduating in 2022.
+I am majoring in computer science at NYU's Tandon School of Engineering, graduating in 2022.

 As you can probably tell, I like drawing.
 I started bullet journalling my second semester of senior year, and I thoroughly enjoyed it!
-I bought a Moleskine notebook and I really regret that decision because the paper is thinner than rice paper and the ink ghosts badly.
+I bought a Moleskine notebook but I really regret that decision because their paper is thinner than rice paper and the ink ghosts badly.
 I do not recommend.
 All my drawings on this site were done on scrap paper, taken a photo of then traced over in Adobe Illustrator.
 Which is kind of a lot of work, but I enjoy it and I had a lot of free time this summer.

 ![Writing](/images/uploads/writing.svg)

 I mostly do front-end work, but I can design as well.
-Be sure to hit up my email if you want to get in touch, I don't really check LinkedIn because I receive copious amounts of spam from people offering me "golden opportunities" and "excellent exposure".
+Be sure to hit up my email if you want to get in touch, I don't really check LinkedIn because I get a lot of spam there.

-And for anyone that is curious, this site was built with [Jekyll](https://jekyllrb.com/) and I am using [NetlifyCMS](https://www.netlifycms.org/) to manage my content.
+And for anyone that is curious, this site was built with [Jekyll](https://jekyllrb.com/).
+I am using [NetlifyCMS](https://www.netlifycms.org/) to manage my content - I highly recommend it, it was very easy to configure.